johnoneworks/saba-future/README.md

 ## MVP Stories
     - Two roles within platform: Admin & Players
-        - Admin will be in charge of creating and resolving markets
+        - Admin will be in charge of creating and resolving predictions
-        - Player will be able to place bet on the yes/no resovlement of markets
+        - Player will be able to make markets on the predictions
     - Sign Up/ Sign In
         - Admin will get credentials manually from platform owner
         - Players can sign up "magically" with just an email
         - After signing up, the player will get 100 SURE(SabaFuture) tokens
-    - Create Event (Admin)
+    - Create Prediction (Admin)
         - Info
-            - Description of a Yes/No event, e.g. Will Lakers win tomorrow
+            - Description of a Yes/No prediction, e.g. Will Lakers win tomorrow
             - Details(optional)
             - Last Accept time
             - Resolve Time
     - Open Market (Player)
-        - According to event, player can open, e.g. 50 SURE for 80 SURE on "yes"
+        - According to prediction, player can open, e.g. 50 SURE for 80 SURE on "yes"
     - Take Market (Player)
         - For opened market, player can take it all up => basically exchange
     - Event Resolve